-Below are 5 common mistakes made by companies when expanding to the new markets:
+Below are 5 common mistakes made by companies when expanding to new markets:

-Important areas to research: local labour and tax legislation, local talent pool, potential customers, competitors, logistics.
+Important areas to research: local labour and tax legislation, local talent pool, potential customers, competitors, and logistics.

 However, some business owners take it a step further by trying to cut corners in order to make a quick buck.
 Eventually, this path leads to poor deliverability, product quality and legal charges.
-As a result, not only the new devision of business fails.
-Not mentioning that your company’s reputation gets damaged, affecting primary operations too.
+As a result, not only the new division of business fails.
+Not to mention that your company’s reputation gets damaged, affecting primary operations too.

 Areas to never compromise: compliance with local and international legislation, workforce, the quality of your production/services.